leo0514/vpc-on-classic-network/Vyatta_Conf.md

    # set interfaces bonding dp0bond0 vif 862 firewall in from-vpc
    ```
    {: codeblock}

  	You might need to add other rules according to your network requirement to allow other traffic.

-* If you are using a zone firewall with IPsec, see [Setting Up an IPsec tunnel that works with zone firewalls](https://cloud.ibm.com/docs/virtual-router-appliance?topic=virtual-router-appliance-setting-up-an-ipsec-tunnel-that-works-with-zone-firewalls).
+* If you are using a zone firewall with IPsec, see [Setting up an IPsec tunnel that works with zone firewalls](/docs/virtual-router-appliance?topic=virtual-router-appliance-setting-up-an-ipsec-tunnel-that-works-with-zone-firewalls).